HaotingZhou/HaotingZhou.github.io/_pages/about.md

 ## Research Interests

 I am transfixed by **computational neuroscience**, particularly the intersection of **bio-inspired algorithms** and **robotic systems**.
-My current research focuses on understanding and modeling how biological systems — especially insect visual circuits — perform robust and efficient perception in real time, and on applying these principles to real-world artificial systems.
+I am trying to understand and model biological systems — especially insect visual circuits — that exhibit robust and efficient real-time perception, and applying these principles to real-world artificial systems.

 Currently, my work focuses on:
 - **Biologically-Plausible Visual Algorithms**: Developing neural models inspired by insect vision for motion perception, particularly looming detection.